 Founded in 2021 by Bruno Perreau, Cynthia Reed Professor of French Studies, the French+ Initiative at MIT gathers scholars working across the humanities and social sciences, whose research and teaching center on the French and francophone cultures and societies.

-It aims to support research excellence, French language pedagogy, and to foster dialogue between faculty, instructors, and students of all levels.
+It aims to support research excellence and to foster dialogue between faculty, instructors, and students of all levels.

 The French+ Initiative hosts the MIT Global France Seminar and various cultural events.
 Its many connections, including teaching exchanges, an Arts Sponsorship, a Visiting Professorship, a Book Prize, and a cultural immersion trip for MIT students in France and in Belgium, promote local and international collaborations.

 Computer Science and Engineering & French

 French has allowed me to combine my hard, technical skills with what are sometimes the even more important soft skills and understanding of the world.

 Biology and Chemistry & French

 The highlight of my French studies was my first trip to France as a January Scholar in France during IAP 2019.
 I truly felt immersed in Parisian culture.

 Business Analytics & French

 Now I hope to contribute to electrification efforts, particularly in Africa, and am sure I'll be using my French given the size of the Francophonie!